 An integrated approach to development and necessary infrastructure provision, and the delivery and long-term stewardship of green spaces and other community assets.

-The establishment of a community land trust or other governance mechanism early in the overall development programme in order to deliver community ownership and the long-term stewardship, protection and maintenance of the Community Trust Open Space Land (see Policy AG7).
+The early delivery of community ownership and the long-term stewardship, protection and maintenance of the Community Trust Open Space Land (see Policy AG7).

 The establishment of governance and stewardship mechanisms early in the overall development programme for the funding, timely delivery and transfer into community ownership of other green spaces, parklands, sports and recreation areas and community assets.

-The active involvement of residents from the outset and the long-term interest and continued representation of existing communities in future governance arrangements and stewardship of the Gilston Area.
+The active involvement of residents from the outset and the continued representation of existing and new communities in future governance arrangements and stewardship of the Gilston Area.

-Funding and re-investment opportunities to ensure the long-term operation and maintenance of the Community Trust Open Space Land, green spaces, parklands, sports and recreation areas and other community assets.
+Funding and re-investment opportunities to ensure the long-term operation and maintenance of the Community Trust Open Space Land and other community and heritage assets.